Engineered for maximum safety for easy and secure rooftop access.

 We supply and install roof access hatches to access any type of roof.
-We have been installing roof access hatches across Brisbane and South East Queensland for over a decade.
+We have been installing roof access hatches across Brisbane and South East Queensland for almost two decades.
 We mostly install a standard gal 800x1000mm hatch that has assisted opening via two gas struts.
 The roof access hatches can also come powder or we can provide a custom made solution.

-All our installers are highly qualified and experienced carpenters.
+All our installers of roof access hatches are highly qualified and experienced carpenters.
 We do not use subcontractors.
-All installs are carried out by our own dedicated and highly professional staff.
-We can also supply and install access via a fixed ladder, portable ladder, fold down ladder or stair system.
+All installations are carried out by our own dedicated and highly professional staff.
+We can also supply and install a roof access hatch via a fixed ladder, portable ladder, fold down ladder or stair system.
 For more information on access systems we can install with your hatch, please see our page on Fold Down Ladders.
 Or you can contact us at any time.

-We have been installing roof and ceiling access hatches for over 14 years as either a standalone install or as part of a height safety system comprising of ladders, anchors, guard railing and walkways.
-We hold a QBCC Builders Licence and are fully insured.
+We have been installing roof access hatches for almost two decades as either a standalone install or as part of a height safety system comprising of ladders, anchors, guard railing and walkways.
+We hold a QBCC Licence and are fully insured.
 All of our roof hatches are sealed using our two part sealing process that includes full dry pan sheeting.
 This provides you peace of mind when the big storms hit!
-Our dedicated team of installers take enormous pride in all their work.
+Our dedicated team of roof access hatch installers take enormous pride in all their work.
 To watch our installers in action and find out more about us click here to watch our company video

 There are only three ways you can gain access to a commercial roof.

 Of the four alternatives, one of the most popular options for safely accessing a roof is via a roof access hatch.
 Unlike an external ladder or stairs which can have security concerns around unauthorised access, having access through an internal roof access hatch is secure and removes this risk completely.